ebpf-io/ebpf.io-website/content/blog-posts/2024-10-09-ebpf-summit-wrap-up/index.md

 The opening keynote, titled “What Would the World Look Like Without eBPF” by **Shweta Saraf from Netflix**, took us on a thought-provoking journey.
 Shweta asked us to imagine the challenges of a world without eBPF, highlighting the inefficiencies that would plague modern computing systems.
 She explained that without eBPF, we would be stuck in the “kernel patching nightmare,” where long debugging cycles and resource-heavy tools like **tcpdump** and **strace** would dominate.
 These legacy methods would lead to high operational costs and inefficiencies in managing performance bottlenecks at scale.

 Shweta went on to emphasize the immense value eBPF brings to the industry by providing visibility and control at a lower system resource cost.
 She specifically mentioned its impact on security in microservice-based architectures.
-Without eBPF, debugging firewall issues at scale would be much slower, clunkier, and prone to security breaches ￼.
-This talk made it clear that eBPF has revolutionized the industry by enabling faster iteration, improved performance, and enhanced security, especially in cloud native environments where large-scale, distributed systems like Netflix’s infrastructure require real-time observability and control￼.
+Without eBPF, debugging firewall issues at scale would be much slower, clunkier, and prone to security breaches.
+This talk made it clear that eBPF has revolutionized the industry by enabling faster iteration, improved performance, and enhanced security, especially in cloud native environments where large-scale, distributed systems like Netflix’s infrastructure require real-time observability and control.

 ### Looking Ahead: The eBPF Innovation Roadmap by Thomas Graf (Isovalent at Cisco)